Barksdale Air Force Base: "War on Terror"

 Boeing B-52H-165-BW Stratofortress AF Serial No. 61-0008 of the 93rd Bomb Squadron (AFRC) takes off on a unique mission with new equipment, 7 April 2003.
 The mission they are preparing for will be the first "real world" mission where a Lightning 2 Pod is used for laser-guided bomb delivery.
-The base at which the aircrew is deployed is currently the home of the 457th Air Expeditionary Group, which has been positioned to support Operation Iraqi Freedom.
+The base at which the aircrew is deployed is currently the home of the 457th Air Expeditionary Group, which has been positioned to support the 2003 invasion of Iraq.

-Immediately following the terrorist attacks on 11 September 2001, Barksdale provided a safe haven for President George W. Bush on his return flight to the nation's capital.
-Shortly thereafter, the National Command Authority called upon the base to provide substantial forces to spearhead the Global War on Terrorism.
+Immediately following the terrorist attacks on 11 September 2001, Barksdale provided a safe haven for President George W. Bush on his Shortly thereafter, the National Command Authority called upon the base to provide substantial forces to spearhead the global war on terrorism.
 Operating from multiple overseas locations, Barksdale airmen and B-52s, both active and reserve alike, played a key role in the first airstrikes of Operation Enduring Freedom.
-Returning yet again to the skies of Iraq, Barksdale B-52s flew over 150 combat sorties against military targets throughout the southern half of the country during Operation Iraqi Freedom.
+Returning yet again to the skies of Iraq, Barksdale B-52s flew over 150 combat sorties against military targets throughout the southern half of the country during the 2003 invasion of Iraq.

-On 30 August 2007, a B-52 originating from Minot AFB carried six AGM-86 cruise missiles, each loaded with a W80 nuclear warhead, to Barksdale without the knowledge of base personnel or crew.
+On 30 August 2007, a B-52 originating from Minot Air Force Base carried six AGM-86 cruise missiles, each loaded with a W80 nuclear warhead, to Barksdale without the knowledge of base personnel or crew.
 The incident sparked controversy across the country.
-As an end result of the situation, U.S. Secretary of Defense Robert Gates announced that, "A substantial number of Air Force general officers and colonels have been identified as potentially subject to disciplinary measures, ranging from removal from command to letters of reprimand", and that he had accepted the resignations of Secretary of the Air Force Michael Wynne and Chief of Staff of the Air Force Michael Moseley.
+As an result of the situation, United States Secretary of Defense Robert Gates announced that, "A substantial number of Air Force general officers and colonels have been identified as potentially subject to disciplinary measures, ranging from removal from command to letters of reprimand", and that he had accepted the resignations of Secretary of the Air Force Michael Wynne and Chief of Staff of the Air Force Michael Moseley.
 This led to the establishment of the Global Strike Command, activated in August 2009 with headquarters at Barksdale.